WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. phrase: mighty oaks from little acorns grow - something of small or modest dimensions may grow into something very large or impressive.

+- object

+  1. noun: a material thing that can be seen and touched.

+     _"he was dragging a large object"_

+     - (PHILOSOPHY) a thing external to the thinking mind or subject.

+  2. noun: a person or thing to which a specified action or feeling is directed.

+     _"disease became the object of investigation"_

+     - a goal or purpose.

+       _"the Institute was opened with the object of promoting scientific study"_

+  3. noun(GRAMMAR): a noun or noun phrase governed by an active transitive verb or by a preposition.

+     _"in Gaelic the word order is verb, subject, object"_

+  4. noun(COMPUTING): a data construct that provides a description of anything known to a computer (such as a processor or a piece of code) and defines its method of operation.

+     _"the interface treats most items, including cells, graphs, and buttons, as objects"_

+  5. verb: say something to express one's opposition to or disagreement with something.

+     _"residents object to the volume of traffic"_

+  6. phrase: no object - not influencing or restricting choices or decisions.

+     _"a tycoon for whom money is no object"_

+  7. phrase: the object of the exercise - the main purpose of an activity.

+     _"the object of the exercise was to recover stolen property"_

 - obscure

   1. adjective: not discovered or known about; uncertain.